 Effective January 1, 2013

-(As Amended on December 1, 2014
+(As Amended on December 1, 2014, June 1, 2015, May 1, 2017, June 15, 2018, January 1, 2020, and March 1, 2022)

-And June 1, 2015

-And May 1, 2017

-And June 15, 2018

-And January 1, 2020)

-Conduct and operations in the Court of Common Pleas, Hamilton County, Ohio, Probate Division are governed by the Ohio Revised Code, the Rules of Superintendence of the Supreme Court of Ohio and by these Local Rules.
+Conduct and operations in the Court of Common Pleas, Hamilton County, Ohio, Probate Division are governed by the Ohio Revised Code, the Rules of Superintendence of the Supreme Court of Ohio, the Court of Common Pleas, Hamilton County, Ohio, General Division Local Rules and by these Local Rules.
 All persons before this Court should familiarize themselves with all applicable law.
 The numbering of these Local Rules corresponds with the numbering of the Rules of Superintendence.
 References to "this Court" or "the Court" are to the Court of Common Pleas, Hamilton County, Ohio, Probate Division.